orbeon/orbeon-forms-doc/form-runner/component/captcha.md

 [SINCE Orbeon Forms 2020.1]

 When the captcha is enabled, you can control its visibility with the following property.
 The default value is `true` (shown below), and you can use a [value template](/xforms/attribute-value-templates.md), to make it dynamic.
-For instance, you can have the captcha only show on the last page of the wizard by setting the above [location property](#captcha-location) to `inside-wizard`, and this `visible` property to `{fr:is-wizard-last-page()}`.

 Even when not visible according this property (i.e. your value template returns `false`), as long as the captcha is enabled, solving it is required; so this property isn't intended to be used to dynamically decide whether to have a captcha on a page or not, but it is to decide at what point during the form filling process you want the captcha to show.